mlavi/hugo/content/post/devops_demystified.md

 +++
 For a term that is not even six years old, DevOps remains a mysterious pursuit for many software engineering organizations.
-Let me define DevOps to help you understand and chart your journey to DevOps. *Hint:* it is a cultural term!
+Let me define DevOps to help you understand and chart your own journey. *Hint:* it is a cultural term!
 <!--more-->
 ### Update: 2015-11-18

 I have polished and reorganized the slides a few times to improve the flow, reinforce, and elaborate on key points.
 I am happy to give this talk to any organization and I have provided the slides for your evangelism efforts as well!
 Please contact me with any follow up questions or comments.